Step 7—Meet Immunization Requirements

 Measles and Rubella—Required for All Students

 If you were born on or after January 1, 1957, you must present proof of immunity against measles and rubella during your first semester at SDSU.
-One way is to submit proof of at least one vaccination for measles and rubella given after your first birthday and after 1968.
+One way is to submit proof of two vaccinations for measles and rubella given after your first birthday and after 1968.
 You may also submit laboratory evidence of immunity or medical documentation that you have previously had one or both of the diseases.
-If you have no proof of immunity, you may receive the measles and rubella vaccines at Student Health Services for a fee.
-You are strongly encouraged to consider a second measles immunization, although it is not required.

 Hepatitis B—Required for Students Aged 18 or Younger

-If you are age 18 or under, you are required to present proof of immunity against Hepatitis B during your first semester.
+If you are age 18 or younger, you are required to present proof of immunity against Hepatitis B during your first semester.
 You may submit: proof of vaccination (Hepatitis B vaccination is a series of three injections given over a period of at least four months); laboratory evidence of immunity; or medical documentation showing that you have previously had the disease.
 If you have no proof of immunity, you may begin vaccination during your first semester and receive at least one vaccination each semester until you complete the series.
-The Hepatitis B vaccine is available at Student Health Services for a fee.